keithreid-sfw/how-bad-are-things-sandpit/README.md

 # this is a fork #

-The original root repo contains jdkram's intent which was demonatrative and educational.
+The original root repo contains jdkram's intent which was demonstrative and educational.

 Warning: some of the terms in this repo refer to traumatic life events.